Top 10 Best Value Universities for Students with Low SAT Scores for 2025

 Below Average ($37,172) Student Loan Debt=3 Points

 Students should always attempt to graduate with as little debt as possible.
-A school having lower than average student debt shows they are willing to help students find funding alternatives to loans, and keep the student debt low.
+A school with lower-than-average student debt demonstrates its willingness to help students find funding alternatives to loans and keep student debt low.
 Not all financial aid departments are created equal.

 Sources on Colleges That Accept Low SAT Scores